Dragon Inn: Release

-Dragon Inn was released in the United Kingdom on Blu-ray and DVD by the Masters of Cinema Series.

-It was released in the United States on Blu-ray July 2018 by the Criterion Collection.
+Dragon Inn was released in the United Kingdom on Blu-ray and DVD through Eureka Entertainment's Masters of Cinema line of releases.
+It received a Blu-ray release in the United States in July 2018 by the Criterion Collection.

 Reception

 At the 1968 Golden Horse Awards, Dragon Inn won the award for Best Screenplay and was a runner-up for Best Director.

-Retrospective reception of the film in Taiwan is positive.
 In 2011, the Taipei Golden Horse Film Festival had 122 industry professionals take part in the survey.
 This voters included film scholars, festival programmers, film directors, actors and producers to vote for the 100 Greatest Chinese-Language Films.
 Dragon Inn tied with Wong Kar-wai's In the Mood for Love (2000) for ninth place on the list.

 In the United Kingdom, Empire gave the film four stars out five, referring to it as a "A keystone of the wuxia genre" and noted that the film "may lack plot complexity and period spectacle.
 But the stand-off in a remote inn is flecked with tension, wit and slick martial artistry."
 Michael Brooke (Sight & Sound) referred to Dragon Inn as "one of the most important wuxia pian films to emerge from the Chinese-speaking world prior to the great martial arts boom of the turn of the 1970s." and that it was "riotously entertaining".
-Brooks commented on the action scenes, opining that they "aren't quite as breath-catchingly dexterous as the ones Hong Kong cinema would later produce, they're both lively and agreeably frequent, with Hu using the Scope frame to its full advantage".
+Brooke commented on the action scenes, opining that they "aren't quite as breath-catchingly dexterous as the ones Hong Kong cinema would later produce, they're both lively and agreeably frequent, with Hu using the Scope frame to its full advantage".
 Brooke concluded that "If it's not quite first-rank Hu when set against A Touch of Zen or The Fate of Lee Khan, it makes for a superb introduction."
 The Radio Times gave the film a four out of five star rating, and felt the film surpassed Come Drink With Me, noting that Hu's "control over camera movement and composition is exemplary, building the tension and invigorating the swordplay."

-Box office

-The film set box‐office records in Taiwan, Korea, and the Philippines.
-The film was the second-highest grossing film in Hong Kong in 1968 behind You Only Live Twice.